April 4-18, 2023

 We will continue with our surveys and research in conjunction with fun dives.

-April 17, we return to Wasai harbor for the ferry back to Sorong, arriving about 4:00 P.M.—Staying overnight in Sorong awaiting our international departures on August 18.
+April 17, we return to Waisai harbor for the ferry back to Sorong, arriving about 4:00 P.M.—Staying overnight in Sorong awaiting our international departures on April 18.

 GOOD TO KNOW